-The -w switch is not mandatory.
+The behavior implied by the use warnings pragma is not mandatory.

 Perl is at the mercy of your machine's definitions of various operations such as type casting, atof(), and floating-point output with sprintf().

 If your stdio requires a seek or eof between reads and writes on a particular stream, so does Perl.
 (This doesn't apply to sysread() and syswrite().)